top of page

 Armed with only a backpack and guitar, Zach left home at age 16 and sang in rock bands while putting himself through High School.
 He picked coffee in Hawaii, traveled the world, and eventually landed in San Diego, California where he spent most of the 90's and 2000's fronting the award-winning bands Ghoulspoon, Divided by Zero, and Secret Seven, playing hundreds of shows with the likes of Foo Fighters, Blink-182, No Doubt, Deftones, Korn, Sugar Ray, Incubus, and Sublime, while releasing 7 albums of original music and building a reputation as a versatile frontman with an infectious stage presence.

 But the biggest chapter of Zach’s career came in 2022.
-On March 1st, Zach was introduced as the new lead singer of the multi-platinum band Smash Mouth.
+On March 1st, he was introduced as the new lead singer of the multi-platinum band Smash Mouth.
 The announcement came live on KROQ’s Kevan Kenney show, where bassist Paul De Lisle introduced Zach to fans with excitement: “His name is Zach Goode, he’s from Brooklyn, Provincetown, New York City via LA, and we’re very, very happy to have him on board.”

 Smash Mouth then christened their new era by debuting a fairly faithful, but decidedly Mouth-y cover of Rick Astley‘s iconic 1987 hit “Never Gonna Give You Up” in which Zach strikes the perfect blend of scratchy Steve Harwell-esque vocals and his own upbeat vibe.